 In a high-volume shipping environment, trying to manage surcharges manually with spreadsheets is an uphill battle.
 It’s inefficient, time-consuming, and prone to costly human error.
 Modern shipping technology can automate critical tasks, from comparing carrier costs in real time to flagging incorrect fees on your invoices.
 Implementing a system for invoice audit and recovery can automatically find and reclaim funds you’re owed for billing mistakes.
 This technology doesn’t just save you time; it uncovers savings opportunities that are nearly impossible to find on your own, giving you more control over your shipping spend.

-How to Monitor and Track Your Surcharge Performance
+How to Keep Your Surcharge Costs in Check

 Optimizing your parcel surcharges isn’t a one-and-done task.
 It’s an ongoing cycle of analysis and adjustment.
 Carriers are constantly updating their fee structures, and your own shipping profile can change from one quarter to the next.
 Staying on top of these shifts is the key to keeping your shipping budget in check.
 Without a consistent monitoring process, you risk letting hard-won savings slip away and allowing new, unexpected costs to creep into your invoices.